anthonygelibert/QLColorCode/README.md

 To build the project, you must have Boost headers on your system in `/opt/local/include` or `/usr/local/include`.

+Note that the build may fail if you have a version of `liblua.a` in a library path such as `/usr/local/lib`.
+In that case, temporarily uninstall Lua using the appropriate package manager.

 ## Settings

 If you want to configure `QLColorCode`, there are several `defaults` commands that could be useful: